drewloewe/Grading-System/grading-system.md

 - For major projects, 90% of the available points are for content and 10% are for form and mechanics.

 -  Items graded all-or-nothing will have a simple descriptor of the specifications for a good-faith, useful, responsive submission that does what the item is supposed to do (typically, spark discussion, help you work out your ideas, or give me useful information about questions that students have).
 A good-faith, useful, responsive submission earns all the possible points.
--  Depending on the course, you can earn some of the available points just by participating actively, e.g. in class activities.
-In those instances, and assuming that you've met the criteria, you'll just answer "True" to a simple True/False quiz question set to award you all of those points for an answer of "True."
-(As other professors have done, I've "hacked" the Canvas quiz function to be a form of self-grading.)
-If you claim points by certifying something that turns out not to be true, I will "claw back" those points.

 ## III.
 Final Course Grades